Andean Mountain Cat Facts

 Andean Mountain Cat Distribution, Habitat, and Ecology

 Scientists believe that the Andean Mountain Cat lives only in Bolivia, Chile, Peru, and Argentina, in South America.
-The felines prefer high-elevation treeless habitat, where the conditions are very dry, windy, and cold.
+The felines also prefer high-elevation treeless habitat, where the conditions are very dry, windy, and cold.

 Those areas it prefers to inhabit are also quite often fragmented by the presence of frequent deep valleys.
 Additionally, its distribution is likely to be further localized by the patchy nature of colonies of the preferred prey.

-The Andean Mountain Cat lives at altitudes of between 11,500-15,700 ft.
+The Andean Mountain Cat also lives at altitudes of between 11,500-15,700 ft.
 (3,500-4,800 m) in elevation.
 Though it is about the size of a domestic cat, it appears larger because of its long tail and thick fur.

 Unfortunately, estimates place the wildcat’s numbers in a rapid decline.
 This occurs primarily due to a loss of habitat.
 Further, this often happens due to mining, the creation of cattle lands, etc. It also involves a decline in the numbers of its prey.